fyfoodie/GraphMeta-Malicious-PyPI-Detection/feature/README.md

 ## Phase 5: Structural Integrity & Complexity Assessment

-This module implements **Section 4.6** of the thesis.
-It validates the physical viability of downloaded software archives and extracts topological graph metrics to test the "Complexity Hypothesis" (benign modularity vs. malicious minimalism).
+This module implements Section 4.6 of the thesis.
+It validates the physical viability of packages archives and extracts increasingly granular topological graph metrics to test the "Complexity Hypothesis" (benign modularity vs. malicious minimalism).

 ### 📋 4.6.1 Structural Integrity Assessment (Pre-Analysis)
 **Objective:** validate that source code artifacts (`.tar.gz`, `.whl`, `.zip`) are uncorrupted and parseable before attempting graph construction.
 This step filters out "junk" data to ensure the GraphMeta-Detect (GMD) model receives only valid inputs.